 Known as the City of Tsars, Veliko Tarnovo is a small city: the population is around 70,000 and its history goes back more than 5,000 years, making it one of the oldest towns in the country.
-One-time capital of the Second Bulgarian Empire, Tsarevets Fortress is the attraction most visitors to Bulgaria head to Veliko Tarnovo to explore, not the street art.
+The one-time capital of the Second Bulgarian Empire, Tsarevets Fortress is the attraction most visitors to Bulgaria head to Veliko Tarnovo to explore, not the street art.

 Although the heavily reconstructed fort is a dominating focal point on the horizon, we found the view from a distance to be more impressive than the site itself.
 Lonely Planet tantalisingly informed us that we would discover “the remains of more than 400 houses, 18 churches, a royal palace …” and more.
 We found remains to be the operative word here!
 That’s not to say Veliko Tarnovo isn’t worth visiting.
 It is.
 In fact, for those travellers not into Communist-style architecture as heavily as we are, VT is a must-visit in Bulgaria and a highlight for many visitors.